zdravkov/kendo-docs/api/wrappers/jsp/editor.md

         <kendo:editor-keyup>
             <script>
                 function(e) {
-                    // Code to handle the Keyup event.
+                    // Code to handle the keyup event.
                 }
             </script>
         </kendo:editor-keyup>
     </kendo:editor>

 ### <kendo:editor-paste>

 Fires before when content is pasted in the Editor.